 - The petal/badge and Journey Year Plans are organized by 15 meetings in default order.
 You can drag-and-drop these to reorder them.

-- Use the Specify Dates and Locations tab to set your meeting dates/times and troop meeting location.
+- Use the Manage Calendar link to set your meeting dates/times and troop meeting location.
 Use this feature if your troop member caregivers are using the calendar.

 - Under Calendar, you can set meeting dates, frequency, and times (make sure to add in any holidays that will change your regular meeting times).
 Click “Update Calendar” to save your changes.

 - Under Location, you can add your meeting location and address.
 Click “Add” to save your changes.